Jfoster18/CircuitPython/README.md

 Something that I would like to avoid is going so fast when I put files into my "lib" folder because I ended up putting the wrong file into it and I hadn't realized and it made my code not work so it slowed me down in completing this assignment.

 ![GitHub Censor](media/censorSS.PNG)

+# CircuitPython Classes, Objects, and Modules

+For this assignment I had to make a class that allowed 2 RGB Leds to go through a couple of colors.
+It wasn't all that challenging for me, the most challenging part was for getting the classes to link up with eachother so it worked, but after some time I figured it out.
+In this assignment I learned how to make a class.

+# CircuitPython Hello VS Code

+This assignment was fairley simple, all I had to do was follow the directions on canvas.
+I learned how to use VS, the most challenging part of it was finding all the things that I had to find in order to set it up.

+# CricuitPython Fancy LED

+This assignment was very easy for me, there was a diagram for the wiring on canvas and the rest was fairley simple having done the Classes assignment already.
+I continued to learn how to use the VS code software and just continued to get more comftorable.
+I only had one problem and that was one that I could not fix, whenever I tried to save my code it said it did not recognize "Import Board" so I got Dr.Shields do so some fancy magic and he fixed it eventually.